clearcare/policies/source/sections/09-configuration_management_policy.md

 2. Developers are strongly encouraged to follow the [commit message conventions suggested by GitHub](https://github.com/blog/926-shiny-new-commit-styles).
    * Commit messages should be wrapped to 72 characters.
    * Commit messages should be written in the present tense.
 This convention matches up with commit messages generated by commands like git merge and git revert.
-3. Once the feature and corresponding tests are complete, a pull request will be created using the GitHub/GitLab web interface.
+3. Once the feature and corresponding tests are complete, a pull request will be created using the GitHub web interface.
 The pull request should indicate which feature or defect is being addressed and should provide a high-level description of the changes made.
 4. Code reviews are performed as part of the pull request procedure.
-Once a change is ready for review, the author(s) will notify other engineers using an appropriate mechanism, typically via an `@channel` message in Slack.
+Once a change is ready for review, the author(s) will notify other engineers using an appropriate mechanism, typically via an `@here` message in Slack.
    * Other engineers will review the changes, using the guidelines above.
    * Engineers should note all potential issues with the code; it is the responsibility of the author(s) to address those issues or explain why they are not applicable.
 5. If the feature or defect interacts with ePHI, or controls access to data potentially containing ePHI, the code changes must be reviewed by the Security Officer before the feature is marked as complete.